-a.
+- a.
 Recipients are required to account for program income related to projects financed in whole or in part with Federal funds.
 Program income is gross income earned by the recipient that is directly generated by a supported activity or earned as a result of the award.
-Program income excludes interest earned on advances and includes, but is not limited to, income from service fees, conference fees, sale of commodities, usage or rental fees, and royalties on patents and copyrights.

-b.
-Proceeds from the sale of real and personal property purchased in whole or in part with Federal funds is not program income and shall be handled in accordance with the property management provisions set forth in the award.
+Program income excludes interest earned on advances and includes, but is not limited to, income from service fees, conference fees, sale of commodities, usage or rental fees, and royalties on patents and copyrights. - b.
+Proceeds from the sale of real and personal property purchased in whole or in part with Federal funds is not program income and shall be handled in accordance with the property management provisions set forth in the award. - c.

-c.
 Recipients have no obligation to the Federal Government with respect to program income earned from license fees and royalties, copyrighted material, patents, patent applications, trademarks, or inventions produced under the award, unless otherwise required by statute, agency regulations, or the terms and conditions of the award.
-In particular, inventions made under an experimental, developmental, or research award must comply with the requirements of 35 U.S.C.
-Chapter 18 (Patent Rights in Inventions Made with Federal Assistance) and 37 CFR Part 401 (Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts, and Cooperative Agreements).

-d.
-The disposition of program income shall be in accordance with the applicable Federal administrative requirements and will be specified in the terms and conditions of each award.
+Inventions made under an experimental, developmental, or research award must comply with the requirements of 35 U.S.C.
+Chapter 18 (Patent Rights in Inventions Made with Federal Assistance) and 37 CFR Part 401 (Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts, and Cooperative Agreements). - d.
+The disposition of program income shall be in accordance with the terms and conditions of each award.
 See 2 CFR § 200.307 (Program income).